 The Site Profile is divided into this Introduction and five major TBDs: Site Description, Occupational Medical Dose, Occupational Environmental Dose, Occupational Internal Dose, and Occupational External Dosimetry.
-This Introduction briefly describes the contents of those five TBDs.

-1.4 DISCUSSION
+1.2 DISCUSSION

-This Hanford Site Profile provides supporting technical data to evaluate, with assumptions favorable to claimants, the total Hanford occupational radiation dose that can reasonably be associated with the worker's radiation exposure.
+This Hanford Site Profile provides supporting technical data to evaluate, with assumptions favorable to claimants, the total Hanford occupational radiation dose that can reasonably be associated with a worker's radiation exposures.
 This dose results from exposure to external and internal radiation sources in Hanford facilities, to Hanford occupationally required diagnostic X-ray examinations, and to onsite environmental releases.
 In addition, the Site Profile examines the dose that could have occurred while the worker was not monitored or dose that could have been missed.
 Over the years since operations at Hanford began, new and more reliable scientific methods and protection measures have been developed.
 The methods needed to account for these changes are identified in this Site Profile.

 This Site Profile can be a tool when performing dose reconstructions for Hanford workers.
-The Integrated Modules for BioAssay Analysis (IMBA) computer code is a tool useful for internal dose calculations.
+The Integrated Modules for BioAssay Analysis (IMBA) computer program is a tool useful for internal dose calculations.
 Information on measurement uncertainties is an integral component of the NIOSH approach.
-This document describes how to evaluate uncertainty associated with Hanford exposure and dosimetry records."
+This document describes how to evaluate uncertainty associated with Hanford exposures and dosimetry records.

-The Site Description TBD (latest version of ORAUT 2004a) briefly describes the facilities and processes used in the development of nuclear weapons and other programs at Hanford since the early 1940s.
+The Site Description TBD (ORAUT 2004a) briefly describes the facilities and processes used in the development of nuclear weapons and other programs at Hanford since the early 1940s.

-Over time, there were more than 500 facilities on the 600-square-mile Hanford Site that contributed to the mission of producing plutonium, uranium, tritium, and other radionuclides that contributed not only to the weapons program but also to the space program and the medical profession.
+Over time, there were more than 500 facilities on the 600-mi2 Hanford Site that contributed to the mission of producing plutonium, uranium, tritium, and other radionuclides that contributed not only to the weapons program but also to the space program and the medical profession.
 These facilities were used for radiation effects studies, nuclear physics research and development, criticality studies, calibrations, radiochemistry development, radiometallurgy, biochemistry, process equipment development, and many other applications.

-Beginning in 1944, nine production reactors were operated to produce plutonium by the irradiation of metallic uranium fuel elements.
-In addition to the plutonium production, Hanford conducted experiments on other defense-related radionuclides such as the irradiation of thorium to produce U, depleted uranium to produce Pu, neptunium targets to produce Pu, and americium to produce medical-grade Pu.
+Beginning in 1944, the Hanford Site operated nine production reactors to produce plutonium by the irradiation of metallic uranium fuel elements.
+In addition to the plutonium production, Hanford conducted experiments on other defense-related radionuclides such as the irradiation of thorium to produce 233U, depleted uranium to produce 240Pu, neptunium targets to produce 238Pu, and americium to produce medical-grade 238Pu.